karlkemistersheppard/Terminal_App/README.md

 ##### Importing from TTY-Progressbar & Colorize Gem

-Gemfile- added the below to and to initiate the gem i have added it the to top of the index.rb file so i can function correctly
+Gemfile- added the below to and to initiate the gem I have added it the to top of the index.rb file so I can function correctly.
 ```ruby
 gem "tty-progressbar", "~> 0.18.2"
 ```